davidheeren/gemini-cli.nvim/README.md

 ## Usage

-Use the keymap `<leader>og` to open and close the Gemini CLI window.
+Use the keymap `<leader>G` to open and close the Gemini CLI window.

 When you first run the plugin, it will check if you have the `gemini` CLI installed.
 If not, it will prompt you to install it.